Alexi5/fitted/README.md

 # fitted

+Project:
+Scaffolding / Skeleton Code for social media website.
+Fitted is a web app that allows you to browse and share fashion photos, create inspirational style collections, and create posts for the Fitted community.

+As a concept, Fitted is a social experience that allows you to share your individuality and expression through style.

+// For Testing --
 Please see file "seed.js" for sample data to use with logging in To view posts, lists, and images, log in using an existing account in this seed